sol-eng/connect-usage/README.md

 **A data science team's time is precious, this data will help you focus and justify your efforts.**

-The report uses the environment variables `RSTUDIO_CONNECT_SERVER` and `RSTUDIO_CONNECT_API_KEY` to collect the data.
+The report uses the environment variables `CONNECT_SERVER` and `CONNECT_API_KEY` to collect the data.
 To limit the results to a single publisher, use a publisher API key.

 ### Common Questions